Stennes revolt: Spring 1931

-Expulsion of Stennes
+Second ransack

-Stennes rebelled again.
-The SA once again stormed the party offices in Berlin on the night of March 31-April 1 and took physical control of them.
-In addition, the SA took over the offices of Goebbels' newspaper, Der Angriff.
-Pro-Stennes versions of the newspaper appeared on 1 April and 2 April.
+Stennes refused to obey Hitler's orders and rebelled again.
+On the night of March 31, the SA once again stormed the Berlin Gau offices and took physical control of them.
+In addition, the SA took over the offices of Der Angriff, with pro-Stennes versions of the newspaper appearing on 1 April and 2 April.
 Hitler instructed Goebbels to take whatever means were necessary to put down the revolt.
-This time, the Berlin police were called to expel the SA intruders from the party's offices.
-Goebbels and Göring purged the SA in Berlin and environs.
+This time, the Berlin Police were called to expel the SA intruders from the party's offices.
+Goebbels and Hermann Göring purged around 500 SA men in Berlin and the surrounding areas.
 Since all money for SA was dispensed through the Gau headquarters, it was a simple matter to cut this off and the lack of funding caused the rebellion to collapse.
-Stennes was expelled from the party.

-In an article by Hitler in the Völkischer Beobachter he justified Stennes' expulsion, referring to him as a "salon socialist."
-Hitler's editorial demanded that all SA men choose between Stennes and Hitler, declaring that the mutinous Stennes was a conspirator against National Socialism.
+In an article in the Völkischer Beobachter, Hitler justified Stennes' expulsion, referring to him as a "salon socialist" and demanding that all SA men choose between Stennes and Hitler, declaring that the mutinous Stennes was a conspirator against National Socialism.
+The Nazi Party leadership appeared to have regained control over the SA.

+Aftermath

+The Stennes revolt was defeated but the underlying structural problems within the SA simply remained dormant for several years.
+The inherent tensions between the party and SA only grew under the able leadership of Röhm, whose ambitions certainly were higher than those of Stennes.
+The revolt illustrate Hitler's consistent approach to solving intraparty frictions: resorting to the Führerprinzip rather than address the underlying problems which motivated the tension.
+A resolution to the dilemma had to wait until the Reichswehr forced the issue in the summer of 1934 when, with the SA growing restless and Hindenburg on his deathbed, Hitler responded with the murderous Night of the Long Knives.

-Hitler demonstrated his confidence in the SS by his replacement of Stennes with an SS man.
-Stennes had a following among leftist oriented SA in Berlin, Pomerania, Mecklenburg and Silesia.
-When he left the SA and NSDAP he founded the National Socialist Fighting League of Germany (Nationalsozialistische Kampfbewegung Deutschlands, NSKD) and made connection with Otto Strasser, as well as Hermann Ehrhardt, ex-leader of the defunct Viking League (Bund Wiking).
+Stennes had a following among the leftist oriented SA in Berlin, Pomerania, Mecklenburg, and Silesia, founding the National Socialist Fighting League of Germany (Nationalsozialistische Kampfbewegung Deutschlands).
+He made connection with Otto Strasser, as well as Hermann Ehrhardt, ex-leader of the defunct Viking League (Bund Wiking).
 He recruited about 2000 SA men from Berlin and elsewhere along with 2000 Ehrhardt followers, and the leaders protested that the "NSDAP has abandoned the revolutionary course of true national socialism" and will become "just another coalition party."
+Stennes left Germany in 1933, working as a military adviser to Chiang Kai-shek until 1949, when he returned years after the fall of the Nazi regime.